DETAILED ACTION

 With respect to claim 5, the unblocking operation comprises pushing liquid backwards to dislodge pore blocking material (see [0052]).

 With respect to claim 6, the combination of Atchley, Shine and Young does not teach an unblocking operation that encompasses supplying an electric current to burn off pore blocking material.
 However, Coulter counters that address pore blocking events by applying an electric current so as to burn off pore blocking material are well-known in the art (see [0031] of Xu).
-Based on the disclosure of Xu, it would have been obvious to one of ordinary skill in the art to provide the modified Atchley Coulter counter with a means to perform an unblocking operation by supplying an electric current to burn off the pore blocking material.
+Based on the disclosure of Xu, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have provided the modified Atchley Coulter counter with a means to perform an unblocking operation by supplying an electric current to burn off the pore blocking material.
 The modification would constitute substitution of one element (reversing flow) for an equivalent (burning off material), which is considered obvious.
 Alternatively, the modification would provide the Coulter counter with an additional method of performing an unblocking operation in case the unblocking operation taught by Atchley (reversing flow) is unsuccessful.

 Conclusion